 Feel free to contact us if you have a specific question, and please note that we are hoping to expand our WebTIES service.

-The software had initially been made free to use for anyone with an academic email address.
+The software is free to use for anyone.

 However, we reserve the right to access files if an error in the software occurs, allowing us to improve our service.